hapax/hapax.github.io/research.md

 I study quantum mechanics and gravity, with a particular focus on the *AdS/CFT correspondence*.
-This is a magical result which relates quantum gravity in *d* + 1 dimensions to regular quantum mechanics in *d* dimensions!
+This is the somewhat magical fact that quantum gravity in (*d*+1)-dimensional saddle-shaped space is exactly equivalent to certain highly-symmetric quantum-mechanical systems in *d* dimensions.
+In a sense, we can think of AdS/CFT as a perfect algorithm for simulating (*d*+1)-dimensional gravity on a *d*-dimensional quantum computer!

 <figure>
     <div style="text-align:center"><img src ="/images/er=epr.png"